openjdk/babylon-docs/site/articles/code-models.md

 > present it.

-The entry block has two block parameters, `%0` and `%1` each described by a type of `double`, which model method `sub`'s initial values for parameters `a` and `b`.
+The entry block has two block parameters, `%0` and `%1` each described by a type of `java.type:"double"`, which model method `sub`'s initial values for parameters `a` and `b`.
 The method parameters themselves (variables) are modeled as `var` operations that are initialized with the corresponding block parameters.
 The result of a `var` operation is value, a _variable value_, whose type is a _variable type_, `Var<T>`.
 A variable value holds another value of type `T`, the value of the variable, which can be loaded or stored using variable access operations, respectively modeling an expression that denotes a variable and assignment to a variable.

 > Although `Var<T>` looks like a generic Java type it is not.
 Just as
 > we can define a set of operations for use in code models we can also